Frequently Asked Questions

 Compliance for Vessels

-YES – the Alaska Chadux Network certificate will be “evergreen” and remain continuously valid when maintained in good standing per the terms & conditions of your subscription: principally, pay coverage fees when due per the applicable rate schedule.
+YES – the Alaska Chadux̂ Network certificate will be “evergreen” and remain continuously valid when maintained in good standing per the terms & conditions of your membership: principally, pay coverage fees when due per the applicable rate schedule.

 YES – State of Alaska coverage can be secured separately from Federal APC coverage.
 However, separate Federal APC coverage is strongly discouraged since with combined coverage, in addition to applicable discounts, coverage terms will be aligned and your certificates for State and Federal compliance would be easier to maintain if initiated and billed together at the same time.

 YES – If your vessel will only be transiting Western Alaska and/or Prince William Sound Captain of the Port Zones and not operating in Alaska state waters, you will only be invoiced for transit coverage.
 Alaska Chadux Network transit coverage is all that is needed to meet Federal APC compliance requirements for transit only vessels, since it will document compliance with the applicable APC and access to all OSRO response resources.